0Spin-Nodes/modular-indexer-committee/README.md

 ## What is modular-indexer-committee?
-modular-indexer-committee serves as a key component of Modular Indexer, and is responsible for reading each block of Bitcoin, calculating protocol states, and summarizing these states as a polynomial commitment namely checkpoint.
+Modular-indexer-committee serves as a key component of Modular Indexer, and is responsible for reading each block of Bitcoin, calculating protocol states, and summarizing these states as a polynomial commitment namely checkpoint.
 Whenever the modular-indexer-committee obtains a new Bitcoin block, it generates a new checkpoint for the protocol and publishes it to the data availability layer for users to access.
 It is permissionless; anyone can operate its modular-indexer-committee for a given meta-protocol.

 ## Getting Started
 Welcome to the Modular Indexer setup.
 Ensure your machine is equipped for optimal performance with the recommended specifications: